Freezing lakes as analogue models of $\Lambda$CDM cosmology and beyond: Conduction-only Stefan Model (Vollmer)

 \section{Conduction-only Stefan Model (Vollmer)}

-Before turning to convective extensions, it is instructive to recall the conduction-only case analyzed by Vollmer in~\cite{Vollmer2019Freezing}.
-This model establishes the baseline for the lake-freezing analogy and demonstrates that purely conductive growth of an ice layer already reproduces the mathematical structure of radiation-dominated cosmology.
+Before turning to convective extensions, it is instructive to recall the conduction-only Stefan model introduced by Vollmer~\cite{Vollmer2019Freezing}.
+The cosmological interpretation of this model was later developed by Faraoni~\cite{Faraoni2020Analogy}, who showed that the Stefan equation governing purely conductive ice growth can be recast in Friedmann-like form corresponding to a radiation-dominated universe.
+This model establishes the baseline for the lake-freezing analogy used throughout the present work.

 The Stefan problem describes the advance of a phase boundary in terms of an energy balance between latent heat and conductive flux.
 In one spatial dimension, the latent heat released as the ice thickens by an amount $dz$ balances the conductive flux through the ice layer